Hazards Planning Center

 Janet Clements

 Janet Clements specializes in water resources planning and natural resource and environmental economics.
-She conducts benefit-cost, triple-bottom line (TBL), and economic impact analyses to evaluate the economic, social, and environmental implications of policies and programs.
+She conducts benefit-cost, triple-bottom-line (TBL), and economic impact analyses to evaluate the economic, social, and environmental implications of policies and programs.
 Clements is a noted economic expert in the water sector, specifically in the fields of integrated water resource management, water supply planning, green infrastructure, and affordability of water and wastewater services.
-She also works on climate vulnerability and adaptation planning in relation to water resources, assesses the value of climate services and information, and has extensive experience analyzing water use and trends across sectors.
+She also works on climate vulnerability and adaptation planning about water resources, assesses the value of climate services and information, and has extensive experience analyzing water use and trends across sectors.
 Clements has led several studies to assess the non-market benefits of water resources and related programs.

 Moderator